Delayed and cancelled trains

 It is not possible to demand any compensation because, for example, you missed a flight, lost work income or missed an event because of the delayed train.

-If the train was delayed or cancelled, you can demand compensation because you were forced to arrange your own transportation instead of travelling by train.
+If your journey is expected to be delayed by more than 20 minutes, you can demand compensation for having to arrange your own transportation.
 You have an obligation to keep the costs down to the extent possible.
-The compensation you demand shall correspond to the cost of the actual transportation, but you can demand a maximum of 1/40 of a price base amount, which in 2023 is around SEK 1313.
+The compensation you demand shall correspond to the cost of the actual transportation, but you can demand a maximum of 1/40 of a price base amount, which in 2024 is around SEK 1432.

 You can also demand this if, for example, you have a monthly pass as long as you planned to travel with the train.